octobercms/docs/console-commands.md

 <a name="plugin-rollback-command"></a>
 ### Rollback plugin

 `plugin:rollback` - Restore a plugin version to a previously defined state.
-The second parameter version is optional, if in the past, it returns to a version after the informed, if not passed, back to the initial version of the plugin.
+The second parameter version is optional, if in the past, it returns to a version informed, if not passed, back to the initial version of the plugin.

     php artisan plugin:rollback AuthorName.PluginName 1.2.3